-Where does Change Management fit in the Operating Model?
+Where does Change Management fit in to business agility?

 Working with organisations that recognise the value of an organisational Change Management capability, has given me the experience of some lively leadership debates around where within those organisations, their Change Management capability should reside.
 The debate was often polarised between a centralised team of Change Management subject matter experts (maybe reporting to the HR or the Communications department) providing services across the organisation, or individual people (often contract resources) funded by and reporting to specific projects as required.
 My short answer – “none of the above”.

 If the Change Management specialist is sitting in a centralised team on the org chart, they may find themselves working across multiple programs at once.
 Available time and quality of work is reduced by context switching and being spread too thin.
 In this model, Change Managers often reported that it was difficult to add value as projects weren’t really interested in ‘managing the change’, but rather ‘ticking the box’ by following a schedule of predefined change activities.
 Being a step or two removed from a project means that often Change Managers are unable to implement feedback mechanisms that could actually impact the direction of the project.

 Interestingly, Change Management experts reporting directly to projects expressed similar concerns; difficulties in actually ‘managing the change’ to add value.
 The causes were different and included the churn of short-lived teams, or funding constraints that resulted in Change Management being downstream towards the end of a project to simply action pre-defined ‘communications and training’ tasks.

 Both operating models suffer from the impacts of traditional project and program management approaches (command and control, top-down, management heavy).
 They are not supported by mechanisms that allow the programs to listen and learn from their stakeholders.
 Change activities are locked in upfront.

-With the 2020 updates to the scrum guide the goal of the ‘product’ vision comes into greater focus, alongside self-managing teams.
-There is a stronger focus on product management over project management.
+With the 2020 updates to the official Scrum Guide the product’s vision has come into greater focus with a Product Goal, alongside self-managing teams.
+As a result, there is now a stronger focus on product management over project management.

 - To get the people ready for the product, and